mamatb/OneWordlistToListThemAll/README.md

 ```
 sort --unique --version-sort --output="${WORDLIST}-unix_sort.txt" "${WORDLIST}-unix.txt"
 ```
-3. Get rid off entries containing non-ascii or non-visible characters (except for the space).
+3. Get rid of entries containing non-ascii or non-visible characters (except for the space).
 I'm aware of the built-in POSIX character class `[:graph:]`, but have decided to keep the space in the charset.
 ```
 LC_ALL='C' grep --text --perl-regexp '^([\x20-\x7E])*$' "${WORDLIST}-unix_sort.txt" > "${WORDLIST}-unix_sort_graph.txt"
 ```